 6 min read · Cost

-Why valley is genuinely cheaper, not just bid lower
+Why the valley is genuinely cheaper, not just bid lower

 Foothill vs Valley California siding cost